ClevelandClinicQHS/ai-demo-positron-shiny/01positron-ai/README.md

 ![](inlinepromptfix.png)

 The coolest part is that they designed this intelligently: it will _tentatively_ make the suggested changes, but requires you to accept them before actually altering your script.
 So you can always revert back if you don't like what it gave you.

+## Databot

+This is a (currently experimental) tool that is supposed to more "autonomously" help with (exploratory) data analysis.
+You can read more about it here: https://positron.posit.co/databot.html